Topics covered in this article:

 - Simple and complex edit and file-joining operations

-The Dolby Atmos Conversion Tool is a fully featured UI-driven application, but it is capable of opening the .xml files required to perform complex edits in previous versions.
+The Dolby Atmos Conversion Tool is a fully featured UI-driven application that is capable of opening the .xml files required to perform complex edits in previous versions.